hollasch/LSON/README.md

   + Tables may optionally use `[` and `]` delimiters around field names and row data, as an aid to readability and catching errors.

-  + Tables do not allow implicit null data; all row dimensions must be specified.
+  + Tables do not allow implicit null data; all row dimensions must be specified (except when using [Default Table Values] described below).
 Thus, for a table with _N_ columns, there must be *M⋅N* data points in the table, where *M* is the number of table rows.